-Since the Sprott note is denominated in US dollar but is convertible into common shares based upon a Canadian dollar conversion rate, the fixed for fixed criteria is not met.
+Since the Sprott Note I is denominated in US dollar but is convertible into common shares based upon a Canadian dollar conversion rate, the fixed for fixed criteria is not met.
 As such, the conversion feature was classified as a financial derivative liability instead of an equity instrument.
 The warrants met the fixed for fixed criteria and was classified as an equity instrument.
 On the initial recognition, the face value of \$2,660,400 were separated into three components.
-The Company calculated the fair value of the liability component as \$2,553,722 using a discount rate of 12%, and the residual amount of \$106,678 being the fair value of the equity (warrants).
+The Company calculated the fair value of the liability component as \$2,553,722 using a discount rate of 12%, and the residual amount of \$106,678 being the fair value of the equity (Sprott Warrants I).
 The fair value of the financial derivative liability (conversion feature) was estimated at \$129,895 by using Black-Scholes pricing model with the assumptions; dividend yield 0%; risk free interest 2.19%; volatility 103.25% and an expected life of 18 months.

 Transaction costs of \$151,148 were allocated to the debt components, equity components and derivative liability components in proportion to the allocation of the proceeds on initial recognition.
-Transaction cost \$6,061 was allocated to equity component, and was accounted for as a deduction from equity; \$7,380 was allocated to the derivative financial liability component and was expensed; and \$137,701 was allocated to the debt component and was offset against the carrying amount of the debt and included in the determination of the accretion expenses. \$317,779 accretion expenses were included in finance charges.
+Transaction cost \$6,061 was allocated to equity component, and was accounted for as a deduction from equity; and \$145,087 was allocated to the debt component and was offset against the carrying amount of the debt and included in the determination of the accretion expenses. \$163,375 accretion expenses were included in finance charges.